tshepang/blog/content/rust-things-i-most-anticipate.md

 The following are in progress:

+- Wide use of [typst], a more pleasant alternative to latex
 - Make alternative (to [LLVM]) codegen backends available in a Rust stable toolchain:
    - [rustc_codegen_cranelift],
      which uses [cranelift] for codegen,